 Welcome to SeaSalt Charters, the latest Cape Cod seagoing adventure with the Avellar family, founders of the Dolphin Fleet and Whale Watching on Cape Cod, New England, and the entire East Coast.
-We are proud to announce we will continue to take out trips for the upcoming summer season of 2015, officially starting sometime in May, offering private whale watching and fishing charters.
+We are proud to announce we will continue to take out trips for the upcoming season of 2019, officially starting on Friday May 4, offering private whale watching and fishing charters.
 SeaSalt Charters operates off of the Dolphin Fleet dock in Provincetown, MA, in Cape Cod.

-(Brand new, this summer, we are also offering Split Charter or Public Whale Watches, the maximum number of guests will still be 6.
-However, for those of you with only 2 or 3 people in your group you can now share the boat with another group, making it much more affordable.)
+(Back, after popular demand the last 2 summers, we will still be offering Split Charter or SHARED Whale Watches, the maximum number of guests will still be 6.
+However, for those of you with only 1, 2, or 3 people in your group you can now share the boat with another group, making it much more affordable.)
 Private Whale watches are still our number one seller, and are still available for 1 to 6 people.

 SeaSalt Charters provides a unique opportunity to explore the whales’ feeding and nursing grounds of Stellwagen Bank(just a few miles north of Provincetown, MA., Cape Cod) on a private, comfortable boat with just you, your family, and friends.
 Operated by some of the most experienced, licensed whale watch Captains in the world, you are assured of a memorable and meaningful experience.
 With thousands of whale watch trips and dozens of years of experience under their belts, our seasoned Captains know where to find the most active whales whether they are spy-hopping, flipper-flapping, surface feeding, tail-lobbing, babysitting their calves–or if you’re lucky- –BREACHING!